RichardAth/Projects/BigIntCalculator/readme.txt

 TEST3    Tests for the built-in bigintegers.
 These are based on DA's biginteger
          functions but made into a C++ class with arithmetic , shift, compare operators, etc implemented.
-However the built-in bigintegers are now only used in the the built-in ECM & SIQS, which themselver are not normally used, so this test is not normally included.
+However the built-in bigintegers are now only used in the the built-in ECM & SIQS, which themselves are normally only used for numbers up to 2^192, so this test is not normally included.

 TEST4     test factorisation of mersenne numbers.
 See https://en.wikipedia.org/wiki/Mersenne_prime
           this test will take over an hour.